Last updated: 25-09-2025. From web page: Food and nutrition curriculum support.

 • Simple scavenger hunt

 Yellow (pineapple) Eyes – seeing in the dark Yellow fruits also contain beta-carotene, which is a form of vitamin A, which helps our body make the hormones it needs to work well.
-A really good source of vitamin A which helps us to see in the dark
+Yellow fruits are our eye helpers

 • Talk about why we need to be able to see in the dark